smarty/changelog/cloud/us-street-api.md

 - DPVMatchCode is no longer cleared in enhanced mode.
 - Increased match accuracy for enhanced mode.
-- Updated data format for local version; a new download of the data is required.
+- Updated "enhanced" data format for local version; a new download of the "enhanced" data is required.

 BUG FIXES: